pbrisbin/rcm2/README.md

 This is just as DRY as `rcup` consuming `lsrc` output directly, but frees us to make `lsrc` more human-readable in the future.

+This also means that handling the main source or the inner host-specific and tag-specific sources is consistent automatically with regards to exclusions and hooks -- for example, one can now define host-specific or tag-specific hooks.

 ### Debug

 Debug output is consistent and readable.
 Verbosity 1 is the default and